asciamanna/asciamanna.github.io/_posts/2018-05-27-data-classes-and-feature-envy.md

 ### Move Method

-Now that the code that interacts with the data class is isolated in a method, perform a _**Move Method**_, refactoring and move the extracted method to a public method on the data class.
+Now that the code that interacts with the data class is isolated in a method, perform a _**Move Method**_ refactoring and move the extracted method to a public method on the data class.

 Continue following these steps until none of the properties are referenced in the host class.
 By following this advice the interface to the data class is incrementally improved.
 The ultimate goal is to remove the properties from the public interface of the data class entirely, replacing them with public methods that encapsulate data *AND* behavior.